fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 * _FHTH_ "What is Historiography?", 1-24.

 ### 24: Mythistory
-* William H. McNeill, “Mythistory, or Truth, Myth, History, and Historians,” 1–10.
+* William H. McNeill, “Mythistory, or Truth, Myth, History, and Historians”, 1–10.